Oxford African American Studies Center A digital compendium of historical and cultural African and African American resources.

 The African Studies Center at the University of Pennsylvania

 The Center coordinates course offerings in anthropology, demography, economics, history, language, literature, politics, religion, and sociology.
-The geographic interests of Penn Africanists span the continent and extend to the global African Diasporic experience.
+The geographic interests of Penn Africanists span the continent and extend to the global African Diaspora experience.

 The Institute for Research in African-American Studies of Columbia University